 Tibetan Mastiffs are a breed unto their own.
 These massive, heavy-coated mountain dogs are large, notoriously independent, reserved, intelligent, and highly protective.

-This is not a dog breed for everyone, and takes a special kind of owner willing to devote the time and patience required for extensive training.
-Tibetan Mastiffs have minds of their own, and are famous for not coming when called.
-As one owner puts it, “they want to be with you.
+This is not a dog breed for everyone.
+They take a special kind of owner willing to devote the time and patience required for extensive training.
+Independent dogs, Tibetan Mastiffs have minds of their own.
+As one owner puts it, “They want to be with you.
 It’s just that they think that if they’re in the same country, they are with you.”